Tadashi Hamada: Big Hero 6 (2014)

 In the film, Tadashi suggests that Hiro should attend the San Fransokyo Institute of Technology as Hiro is also gifted in robotics and engineering, even more so than Tadashi, his intellect allowing him to graduate from high school at 13.
 Initially, Hiro dismisses the request, as he chooses to pursue monetary gain from his domination in illegal bot fights in San Fransokyo, even in spite of any risks.
 Tadashi responds to this by redirecting his little brother's intelligence, taking Hiro with him on a quick trip to his college.
 From it, Hiro sees just how remarkable the institution really is, and is introduced to Tadashi's friends—Honey Lemon, GoGo, Wasabi, and Fred.
 Tadashi also introduces Hiro to his project Baymax, a personal healthcare robot.
 Tadashi designs Baymax to have a huggable build.
 The film's animation team researched at Carnegie Mellon University to help conceive Baymax's design.
 Directors Don Hall and Chris Williams wanted Baymax to be "appealing but also huggable."
 Ryan Potter (Hiro's voice actor) states that Hiro sees Baymax as a representation of Tadashi.
 The experience inspires Hiro to want to attend the school himself, and, with a small amount of help from Tadashi, he begins working on his own endeavor in order to gain admission.
 Hiro showcases his project, Microbots, controlled by a neurological headband and highly versatile, at a student exhibition held at the school.
 Shortly after being accepted by Robert Callaghan, the institute's professor, the exhibition hall catches fire.
 With Professor Callaghan still inside, Tadashi runs into the burning building in an effort to save him.
-Moments later, the building explodes, killing Tadashi and as everyone else assumes, Callaghan.
+Moments later, the building explodes, killing Tadashi and, as everyone else assumes, Callaghan.
 Hiro, Baymax, and Tadashi's school friends mourn Tadashi throughout the rest of the film, while most of his legacy remains present in the form of Baymax.
 Following Tadashi's death, Baymax ends up taking over the role of being Hiro's emotional support.
 A series of further events leads to the formation of a group who helps Hiro investigate Tadashi's death and the criminal plot that surrounds it: this same group would go on to honor Tadashi's wisdom and dedication of helping people, through becoming the superhero team that would call themselves Big Hero 6.
 Prior to the film's climax, Baymax shows video footage of his testing by Tadashi to Hiro, revealing it took Tadashi several dozen attempts to perfect Baymax's original programming, body, and their compatibility with each other.
 Portions of these tests are seen in the second official US trailer of the film.

-Korean version

-In the Korean version of the film, Tadashi's name, which is of Japanese origin, is changed to "Teddy".